If you have a 3D printer and have bought less-than-premium filament, the following might be a familiar sight:

 If you look carefully, you'll see some suspicious things in that photo, especially when zooming in.
 There seem to be some loops creeping under other loops in both directions, so it is not just due to regular wrapping.

 The plot thickened when I was unwinding this entire spool to transfer it to another one.
 As the following photo shows, the filament is not wound evenly around the spool.
-At this point, much more filament was wrapped at the center than at the sides.
+At this point, much more filament was wrapped at the centre than at the sides.
 What I also noticed was that the filament made the most noises when unwrapping from these sides, as I had already observed during prints.

 Knowing why the spool is tangled does not help much for your ruined print.
 The goal is to prevent it from happening again.
 How?
 There are a few strategies: